openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

 **IPv4 and IPv6**

-An IP address is the â€˜addressâ€™ of a device connected to the web.
+An IP address is the ‘address’ of a device connected to the web.
 Be it a web server,
-      smartphone, laptop or printer â€“ if they are on a network, they need an address.
+      smartphone, laptop or printer – if they are on a network, they need an address.
 Using these addresses computers can make sure packets arrive at the right place.
 The human-readable addresses like [http://openbuildservice.org](http://news.opensuse.org/2011/05/31/opensuse-and-world-ipv6-day/openbuildservice.org) are translated at your provider to an IP address through a name server.
-Currently, the web runs on â€˜IPv4â€².
+Currently, the web runs on ‘IPv4′.
 IPv4 provides 4 blocks of 3 numbers or 32 bits, adding up to a little over 4 billion addresses.
 With many households having many Internet-capable devices these days this is not enough.
 The successor of IPv4, IPv6, offers 128 bits (in decimal a 3 with 38 zeroes) and is thus a lot more ready for the future.

 Since the beginning of this year, the [Internet
         Assigned Numbers Authority](http://www.iana.org/numbers/) which hands out IP addresses to providers to assign to devices, is out of IPv4 addresses.
-The Asian/Pacific â€œRIRâ€ (Regional Internet registries) ran out on April 15.
+The Asian/Pacific “RIR” (Regional Internet registries) ran out on April 15.
 Most local providers and the other regional registries still have a small pool of unassigned IP numbers.
 Unfortunately, with the quickly growing number of devices and the world population increasing its access to the Internet, especially providers in the